-A Final Instructions magazine will be mailed out to all riders taking part in the Prudential RideLondon-Surrey 46 in early July.
+A Final Instructions e-magazine will be mailed out to all riders taking part in the Prudential RideLondon-Surrey 46 in early July.
 This magazine contains all the information riders need to have a trouble-free Ride Day.

-The Final Instructions magazine is also available to download below.
+The Final Instructions magazine will also be available to download here.